maxily1/ig_dontfollowback/README.md

 ```sh
 python -m pip install instapy
 ```
+Secondly, Make sure you have the latest version of Firefox installed!
+This is IMPORTANT.

 ## Steps for running the script:
 1. Run the script using the following command - make sure to change `<username>` and `<password>` appropriately without the "<>" symbols: